 If you think you've see the best of what Africa has to offer for wildlife safaris, think again..
 Think ZAKOUMA in Chad.
 Starting in January 2015, Africa Parks opened Zakouma up to visitation, and with only 112 guests admitted per year, we are very excited that we are one of them.
 Zakouma has the four out of the big five, including buffalo, lion, leopard and elephant, and its elephant herd is one of the largest left in Africa.
 If you're a bird lover, this trip has your name on it too!
 One of the rarest birds in Africa, The Black-Breasted Barbet, can be found here, and you're guaranteed to add many new species to your bird list.
 With Simple lodge accommodation you are guaranteed to have a safari experience like none other Cameroon is home to an astonishing 250 different ethnic groups and a matching diversity of landscapes, from the jungles of the south to the Sahel of the north.
 Virtually off the map as far as tourism is concerned, Cameroon is home to some of the most traditional cultures in Africa.

-Equatorial Guinea extension: $1,295.00 per person in single occupancy
+Equatorial Guinea extension: $1,295.00 per person in double occupancy

 Led by Local guides

-Price based on a group size minimum of 4 and maximum of 12 participants
+Price based on group size minimum of 6 participants and maximum of 12 participants for main trip